 - ITC Trial Lawyers Association

-- Member and officer of the Board of Directors of Circle Lake Association, a non-profit organization dedicated to improving water quality and the community around Circle Lake in Forest Township, Minnesota.
+- Former member and officer of the Board of Directors of Circle Lake Association, a non-profit organization dedicated to improving water quality and the community around Circle Lake in Forest Township, Minnesota.
+(2010-2018)

 - Co-Author of Recent Developments in Business Torts Law, Tort Trial & Insurance Practice Law Journal (Winter 2003)